erickayalarias/Backend-Hackaton/README.md

 You will find in src-folder all the files and folders in order, also some comments in the files.

+* You will see that the file .env its not in .gitignore, because there is no sensitive information in the database but i know that normally the .env file has to be in gitignore also in config file(src/config/config) i check if the .env its not there use this URL.I only use this database for this project so no sensitive information is public.

 <p align="center"> LIST OF TASKS DEMANDED</p>